meilisearch/documentation/guides/main_concepts/indexes.md

 You could give a list of **indexed fields** that will be added by MeiliSearch on document addition — making it easy to ignore some uninteresting field that you have not cleaned out.

-You could give a list of **searchable fields** that will be used to determine the relevancy of the documents.
-Excluding some fields with non-relevant information.
+You could give a list of **searchable fields** that will be used to determine the relevancy of the documents - excluding some fields with non-relevant information.

 You could give a list of **displayed fields** that will be present in the returned documents after a search — removing some fields that will not be displayed to the end-users and take unnecessary bandwidth.